 The collapsible cups were made of silicone, you could easily stuff them in to your wetsuit no problem.
 We both stuffed ours up the leg of our wetsuits and they stayed put throughout the race.
 I'll certainly be re-using mine on future races and on long mountain challenges such as the Welsh 3000s to fill up from streams.

-Well done to BRECA, OtillO, and to loveswimrun who have adopted similar approaches in their races.
-I've noted that in 2018 the Malvern Hills Trail Half Marathon opted for a re-usable approach at their water stations.
+Well done to BRECA, OtillO, and to LoveSwimRun who have adopted similar approaches in their races.
+Our own mountain race, CADAIR X, adopted a re-usable approach at water stations from day 1.
 The times they are a changing - as event participants we can influence change by embracing the reduce, re-use, recycle mantra.